Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Collect_NCN_MAC_Addresses.md

     4. Wait for the updated iPXE binary to be built:
         ```bash
+        ncn-m# sleep 30
         ncn-m# kubectl -n services logs  -l app.kubernetes.io/name=cray-ipxe -c cray-ipxe -f
         ```

-        The following output means the new ipxe binary has been built:
+        The following output means the new ipxe binary has been built.
+Make sure the timestamp in the logs are fairly recent:
         ```
         2022-03-17 22:16:14,648 - INFO    - __main__ - Build completed.
         2022-03-17 22:16:14,653 - INFO    - __main__ - Newly created ipxe binary created: '/shared_tftp/ipxe.efi'